maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 String slicing is an alternative way to manipulate string and produce substrings.
 A "slice" is a substring defined as a starting and ending location within an existing string.
 Although slicing instructions are not functions in the traditional sense, they produce results similar to the `MID/LEFT/RIGHT` functions.
 The major difference between the slicing concept and string functions is that the functions take a location and length, not start and end locations.
 This can result in off-by-one errors when converting code from one system to another.

 Slicing syntax is generally similar to accessing a slot in an array, but the exact syntax varies.
 For instance, in most dialects `A$(1,5)` returns a slice with the first five characters of A$, which produces the same result as `MID$(A$,1,5)` or `LEFT(A$,5)`.
-They also vary in the way the parameters are separated, most use a comma, but Sinclair uses the `TO` keyword, like `A$(5 TO 5)` and the (little used) Full BASIC used the colon, `A$(5:5)`.
+They also vary in the way the parameters are separated, most use a comma, but Sinclair uses the `TO` keyword, like `A$(1 TO 5)` and the (little used) Full BASIC used the colon, `A$(1:5)`.

 Most slicing implementations allow one or two parameters, with the second parameter optional.
 Generally, if there is only one parameter it indicates a single character at that location, thus `A$(5)` is the fifth character in the string.
 To access the portion of the string after a given location, most dialects allowed the second parameter to be empty, `A$(5,)` means "character 5 to the end of the string".
-This is very useful, as it means you don't have to know the length of the string for common manipulations.
+This is very useful, as it means you don't have to know the length of the string when performing common manipulations.

 Sinclair and Full BASIC allow either parameter to be optional, `A$( TO 5)` and `A$(:5)` (respectively) mean "the portion of A$ from the start to location 5".
 This is less useful than the more common one-parameter syntax as the starting location is always 1, whereas allowing the computer to automatically calculate the unknown ending location is very useful.